tal32123/search-proxy/readme.md

 ### Installation

 1. Clone the repository
-2. In root folder of project, type npm start and all dependencies will be installed and frontend and backend will be ran on ports 3000 and 3001, respectively.
+2. In root folder of project, type npm start, wait until everything finishes logging as all dependencies will be installed and frontend will built for prod
+3. Frontend will run on http://localhost:3000/ and backend will be ran on port 300.

 ## Notes
 - Swagger can be reached at http://localhost:3001/api when the project is running